-Local businesses that have a Google My Business (GMB) page are more likely to appear at the top of the search results when a relevant location search is performed than businesses who do not have a GMB listing.
-This can provide an edge for a local business who take advantage of it.
+Local businesses that have a Google My Business (GMB) page are more likely to appear at the top of the search results when a relevant location search is performed than businesses that do not have a GMB listing.
+This can provide an edge for a local business that take advantage of it.

 Did we mention that it’s free?

 The only question is, why wouldn’t you give it a try if it could possibly give your business a little boost in the search results?

 We assume the answer to that must be that you simply weren’t aware of it.

 A considerable part of search engine optimization (SEO) for local businesses is to try to tip the scales of proximity (nearness/location) in your favor.

 How is this done?
 It can be done by purchasing keywords (PPC) and/or by optimizing your website so that it shows up higher in the organic search results.

 All good local SEO strategies start with GMB.
 By nailing your local citations and getting reviews, you can tip the scales in your favor.